-Freedom; how he longed for it, how he counted the days to his release, it would only be another 7 months, the original sentence cut in half as he was a first timer.
+Freedom; how he longed for it, how he counted the days to his release, it would only be another seven months, the original sentence cut in half as he was a first-timer.
 He was aware that in many other countries he would have served a much longer time for his crime.
-Still, for him even a little over a year felt too long, especially when his only friend in prison would be released much earlier.
+Still, for him, even a little over a year felt too long, especially when his only friend in prison would be released much earlier.

-“I’ll promise to visit you…” The green eyed man promised one night, hand on his hard member, moving teasingly slowly up and down on its length.
-Chris’ head had fallen backwards for a moment, panting through his parted lips, his gaze shifting to the open magazine next to them.
+”I’ll promise to visit you…” The green-eyed man promised one night, hand on his hard member, moving teasingly slowly up and down on its length.
+Chris’ head had fallen backward for a moment, panting through his parted lips, his gaze shifting to the open magazine next to them.
 It was his friend who had brought it to him; as a surprise gift and comfort for lonely nights, something to inspire him.
 His ex was back to modeling and now Chris could still follow him, at least through these adverts.
-Joni had recovered, the athletic pictures for some sport line revealed parts of a well trained figure, lean muscles under the seemingly flawless skin.
-The pictures, the so called adverts, exuded sex and revealed that Joni hadn’t really changed.
+Joni had recovered, the athletic pictures for some sports line revealed parts of a well-trained figure, lean muscles under the seemingly flawless skin.
+The pictures, the so-called adverts, exuded sex and revealed that Joni hadn’t changed.

 ”…I will visit,” the other man promised, then glanced at the magazine and grinned when shifting his gaze back to him. ”And send you more pictures.”
 He winked and Chris ran his hand through the other’s hair, grinning back at him.

-“Good, I know that you’re the only one I can really count on.
+”Good, I know that you’re the only one I can count on.
 You’re the only true friend I have anymore.”
-The other man smiled at him, they shared an understanding, they got each other.
+The other man smiled at him, they shared an understanding, they understood each other.

 ”Gods, these people, can they move any more slowly?”
 Joni grumbled under his breath and Misha gave him an amused look. ”I mean seriously, I think they should consider building some sort of lanes for people, you know, like for cars?”